 Sulfation occurs when a lead acid battery is deprived of a full charge.
 This is common with starter batteries in cars driven in the city with load-hungry accessories.
 A motor in idle or at low speed cannot charge the battery sufficiently.

 Electric wheelchairs have a similar problem in that the users might not charge the battery long enough.
-An eight-hour charge during the night when the chair is free is not enough.
+An eight-hour charge during the night when the chair is not used is not enough.
 Lead acid must periodically be charged 14–16 hours to attain full saturation.
 This may be the reason why wheelchair batteries last only two years, whereas golf car batteries deliver twice the service life.
 Longer leisure time allows golf car batteries to get the fully saturated charge.

 There are two types of sulfation: reversible (or soft sulfation), and permanent (or hard sulfation).
 If a battery is serviced early, reversible sulfation can often be corrected by applying an overcharge to a fully charged battery in the form of a regulated current of about 200mA.
 The battery terminal voltage is allowed to rise to between 2.50 and 2.66V/cell (15 and 16V on a 12V mono block) for about 24 hours.
 Increasing the battery temperature to 50–60°C (122–140°F) further helps in dissolving the crystals.
 Permanent sulfation sets in when the battery has been in a low state-of-charge for weeks or months.
 At this stage, no form of restoration is possible.

 The recovery rate is not engraved in stone.
 To everyone’s amazement, new lead acid can often be fully restored after they have been in a low-voltage condition for many weeks.
 How readily sulfation crystals can dissolve at various conditions and in diverse battery types may not yet be fully understood.